1,000+ Opportunities

 Mashama Bailey is the James Beard award-winning executive chef of the critically acclaimed The Grey, set in a former Greyhound bus terminal in Savannah, GA, as well as all-day counterpart The Grey Market.
 Heinz Black Kitchen Initiative Podcast Heinz Black Kitchen Instagram

-Based on current listing details, eligibility includes: Black-owned businesses in the food industry.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Black-owned businesses in the food industry.
+Confirm the full requirements in the official notice before applying.